Aliases for VAC14 Gene

 GeneCards Summary for VAC14 Gene

 VAC14 (Vac14 Homolog (S. Cerevisiae)) is a Protein Coding gene.
-Diseases associated with VAC14 include congenital hydrocephalus and t-cell leukemia.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include receptor activity and kinase activator activity.
+Diseases associated with VAC14 include congenital hydrocephalus.
+Among its related pathways are Metabolism and Glycerophospholipid biosynthesis.
+GO annotations related to this gene include binding and receptor activity.

 UniProtKB/Swiss-Prot for VAC14 Gene

 The PI(3,5)P2 regulatory complex regulates both the synthesis and turnover of phosphatidylinositol 3,5-bisphosphate (PtdIns(3,5)P2).
 Acts as a positive activator of PIKfyve kinase activity.
 Also required to maintain normal levels of phosphatidylinositol 3-phosphate (PtdIns(3)P) and phosphatidylinositol 5-phosphate (PtdIns(5)P).
 Plays a role in the biogenesis of endosome carrier vesicles (ECV) / multivesicular bodies (MVB) transport intermediates from early endosomes.